-Chimney flashing is a common term that’s often used for vent pipes, skylights, chimneys and other roof installations where the roofline joins with them.
-All these sections of roof are at risk or water damage.
+Chimney flashing is a common term that’s often used for chimneys at the transition where it meets the roof line.
+Other flashings include pipes, vents and skylights.
+All these sections of the roof are at risk of water damage.
 Shingles overlap to channel water off the roof, but a hole in the roof typically doesn’t have this protection unless it’s properly flashed.

 Chimneys Are Critical Parts of Your Home

 In past generations, more people burned coal and wood for heat, and chimneys were a critical part of the heating system.
 However, they still serve that function by venting dangerous gases like carbon monoxide.
 Many chimneys aren’t attached to the frame of the house, so when the house settles or expands and contracts in different weather, leaks around the chimney become more common.
 Other causes of flashing failure around the chimney include:

 - Rotted wood

 - Drywall damage